What about Deferred Taxation?

 The good news: this allows your money to grow with compound interest more quickly.
 At the time of income payment, you pay tax on the amount you take.

 This method of deferring taxation with an annuity can help in other ways as well.
 For example, if you have social security benefits.
 The amount you receive from social security will take your income into account.
 So, any income from a job, or interest from CDs, bonds, or other investments will count as income.
 In some situations, this additional income might cause social security benefits to decrease.
 Or, if the income is too high, you may lose the benefit for that year entirely.
-However, with an annuity, the potential gains do not count as income.
-Therefore, any earnings in your annuity account do not affect your social security benefits.
+However, with an annuity, the interest growth do not count as income.
+Therefore, any earnings in your annuity contract do not affect your social security benefits.

 IRA , 401(k), and FIA